AssignmentDevops/DevopsAssignmentProject/README.md

 # DevopsAssignmentProject
 This is the Devops assignment project
+Update 1